11 Fun Things to Do in Durham This Summer

 Curious to know what goes on “behind the curtain” of a world-renowned primate research, education, and conservation center?
 The Behind the Scenes tour shows how the Lemur Center staff cares for over 200 lemurs around the clock.
 Get a seldom-seen glimpse of off-limits areas and hear first-hand information you can’t find online.
 Learn how the DLC gets sumac, the lemurs' favorite leafy greens, as you observe an afternoon feeding.
 Also, this one-of-a-kind experience is the only tour where you can glimpse the amazing aye-ayes, lemurs with large radar-like ears and large incisor teeth that never stop growing.

-Whether you’re a returning lemur fan or a brand-new visitor, your experience at the Duke Lemur Center will be educational and unforgettable.
-For more unique things to do this summer, check out our summer guide.
-For those looking to stay in Durham overnight as they plan their trip to the DLC, the Washington Duke Inn & Golf Club, JB Duke Hotel and the AC Hotel by Marriott Durham are some of the closest spots to Duke University’s campus.
+If you're looking to stay in Durham overnight as you plan your trip to the DLC, the Washington Duke Inn & Golf Club, JB Duke Hotel and the AC Hotel by Marriott Durham are some of the closest hotels to Duke University’s campus.
 Check out our Hotels & Inns page for more options for you and your crew.